isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

  My 92year old mother frowns and tries to remember those days.

-“Ojī (father) was fashonable, so as soon as he finished his farm work, he used to put on a white suit and Panama hat and go out, but after the army had arrived, his clothes were quickly put away in the closet.”
+“Ojī (father) was fashionable, so as soon as he finished his farm work, he used to put on a white suit and Panama hat and go out, but after the army had arrived, his clothes were quickly put away in the closet.”

 “In 1944, right after Toshio's birthday, a large number of guards came to our house, perhaps 350 or so.
 Then the general and the higher officials came together.
 They showed us a flimsy order sheet that said, 'Tomorrow at noon, we will confiscate this house as the Headquarters Regiment.